cfpb/design-system/docs/pages/setting-the-foundation.md

   * Investigate any injustices the community has faced at the hands of the government and any historic mistrust that has resulted.

-  * Take time to learn about the regulations and/or policies currently in place that might affect the people and communities for who you are designing.
+  * Take time to learn about the regulations and/or policies currently in place that might affect the people and communities for whom you are designing.
 Dig in to learn about how those policies evolved to be what they are today.

   * Explore any tension that might impact how you are perceived as a representative of the federal government when engaging with these communities.